mesanjusk/CanvaFront/README.md

 - Upload an image to the canvas
 - Change fill colour, stroke colour and stroke width
 - Adjust font size of selected text objects
+- Move objects to front or back
+- Download the canvas as an image
+- Alignment and simple image cropping options
+- Canvas size can be changed

 This code base is meant as a starting point for further development.